 - Cadìz Port: 20 pitches from €10 (approx. $9, £8, $13 CAD, $15 AUD) per night. www.searchforsites.co.uk/

 - Camping Playa las Dunas: Further away, but located near the beach.
 There are different of plot sizes. www.lasdunascamping.com/

-- Weather: The winter weather in Cadìz (Spain) will normally be chilly during the day and cold during the night.
+- Weather: The fall, winter, and spring weather in Cadìz (Spain) will normally be chilly during the day and cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.